smpadhy/ProjectManagement/ME-MYSELF-I/Weekly-meetings.md

     * [get the curated data dictionaries list in the ni-terms repo](https://developer.github.com/v3/repos/contents/#get-contents) and updates the select drop down box with new curated files
     * get the content of the curated file selected, save it and populate the terms in the table for selection.
   * Made changes to the UI - added another select box select between NDA and Repronim Curated NDA forms
-* Had meeting -  NIDM-W
+* Had meeting -  NIDM-W, Repronim Training
 * Looked into the details of Mavo github backend implementation
 * Started looking into the RedCap to NDA exporter by Hauke.